-A typical way is to monitor, analyze and deploy best practices to streamline BPM to get the maximum benefits – be it from a process or from your workforce.
+Business Process Management refers to the way a company handles its day-to-day operations.
+A typical way is to monitor, analyze and deploy best practices to streamline tasks to get the maximum benefits – be it from a process or from your workforce.

 What do you mean by Business Process Management (BPM)?

-Business Process Vs Task Management
+Business Process vs Task Management

+A huge difference prevails between the business process and task management.
 A business process is the series of tasks handled by any organization to be operational whereas task management denotes a series of work carried out within a project to complete it successfully.

 How will bad Business Process Management affect my company?